-We have taken an iterative approach to this research, involving a mix of internal reflection, external consultation, and board engagement.
-Our internal reflection has included collectively identifying strategic questions, taking stock of our previous planning cycle, and workshopping an organizational theory of change.
-Our external consultation began with a short open survey, to which we received 30 responses, followed with 20 more in-depth interviews with key allies, partners and funders, and four small group conversations (involving 15 participants in total) specifically on linking socioeconomic rights and climate change, with advocates from around the world working at the intersection of these issues.
-We've shared and discussed our observations from these activities with our team and board and convened a small reference group, which acts as an informal 'sounding board' to share what we're learning from these activities, discuss how to interpret our observations, and brainstorm how they should inform our strategy.
+- Internal reflection-included collectively identifying strategic questions, taking stock of our previous planning cycle, and workshopping an organizational theory of change. - External consultation-began with a short open survey, which received 30 responses; followed with 20 more in-depth interviews with key allies, partners and funders; and four small group conversations (15 participants in total) specifically on linking socioeconomic rights and climate change, with advocates from around the world working at the intersection of these issues. - Board and reference group engagement-we've shared and discussed our observations from these activities with our board and convened a small reference group, which acts as an informal 'sounding board' to share what we're learning from these activities, discuss how to interpret our observations, and brainstorm how they should inform our strategy.

-This note sets out the findings of our research.
-The first part assesses external opportunities and threats, as well as internal strengths and weaknesses.
+This note sets out our findings.
+The first part assesses external opportunities and threats, as well as internal strengths and challenges.
 The second part discusses the implications of this assessment for our planning.
-It focuses primarily on the first two burning question, given that these were the primary focus of our external consultations.
-However, it does also note where our thinking has advanced on the three more internally focused questions.